input-output-hk/iogx/README.md

 An error is thrown in case of a name clash with existing top-level output groups (e.g. `packages`, `devShells`, `apps`).

-Because these are system-independent outputs, you do not have access to the de-systemized `inputs'` nor to `pkgs`.
+Because these are system-independent outputs, you do not have access to the de-systemized `inputs'` nor to `pkgs` or `system`.

+Also note that if you want to use the `nix` argument here to access other files, those files will also not have access to `inputs'` nor to `pkgs` or `system`.

 Only in this file is it appropriate, if needed, to reach for `nixpkgs` like so:
 ```nix